-Residential land uses are most concentrated in the village due to smaller lot sizes and access to public water and sewer, which negates the need for water wells and septic systems.
+Residential land uses are most concentrated in the village due to smaller lot sizes.
 While the Village District remains the most densely settled area in town, there is currently little land left that can be developed due to zoning restrictions.
 Residential development has shifted to lakefronts, major travel corridors, and more rural areas.